Mesoscale two-sample testing for networks: Introduction

-Recent work on two-sample testing for samples of networks \citep[e.g.,][]{ginestet17hypothesis,xia22hypothesis} has covered either ``global'' testing, where the null hypothesis is of no difference anywhere in the network, or ``local'' testing, which considers univariate null hypotheses of no difference for a node pair.
+Seminal work on two-sample testing for samples of networks \citepbody[e.g.,][]{ginestet17hypothesis,xia22hypothesis} has focused on either {\em global} testing, where the null hypothesis is of no difference anywhere in the network, or {\em local} testing, which considers univariate null hypotheses of no difference for each node pair.
 Global network testing can often correspond to a scientifically uninteresting null hypothesis.
-For popular network models like the stochastic block model \citep[SBM,][]{holland83stochastic} or the random dot product graph \citep[RDPG,][]{athreya18statistical}, which fit relatively low-dimensional models to large networks, the global null hypothesis would nearly always be rejected on real data.
-On the other hand, local network testing creates a massive multiple testing problem which can be under-powered when we observe few network samples, since there is no information sharing between nodes.
-Our novel contribution is a flexible framework that spans the spectrum between these two extremes, including them as special cases and allowing for testing at an intermediate or {\em meso}scale \citep{khambhati18modeling}.
-Thus, an analyst may specify hypotheses at a scale that is sufficiently local to be scientifically interesting, and yet large enough to have substantial power.
-In this work, we develop mesoscale network tests for two independent samples of networks on a fixed collection of $n$ nodes.
-These tests will identify differences in the means of the edge variables for a fixed {\em hypothesis set}, a subset of node pairs $\mathcal{S} \subseteq \{1,\ldots,n\}^2$.
+For popular network models like the \ifjasa stochastic block model (SBM) or the random dot product graph (RDPG), \else stochastic block model \citepbody[SBM,][]{holland83stochastic} or the random dot product graph \citepbody[RDPG,][]{athreya18statistical}, \fi which fit relatively low-dimensional models to large networks, the global null hypothesis would nearly always be rejected on real data.
+On the other hand, local testing creates a massive multiple testing problem and therefore loss of power, especially for smaller samples or when there is no information sharing between node pairs.
+Our novel contribution is a flexible framework that spans the spectrum between these two extremes, including them as special cases and allowing for testing at an intermediate or {\em meso}scale, so an analyst may choose a scale that is sufficiently local to be scientifically interesting, and yet large enough to have substantial power.
+We develop mesoscale network tests for differences in the means of the edge variables for a fixed {\em hypothesis set}, a subset of node pairs $\mathcal{S} \subseteq \{1,\ldots,n\}^2$.
 If $\mathcal{S} = \{1,\ldots,n\}^2$, then the mesoscale null coincides with the global null hypothesis (or the difference in means for all node pairs), while if $\mathcal{S}$ is a singleton set, the mesoscale hypothesis coincides with a local null hypothesis on the difference in the mean for a single node pair.